Nader-gator/PayMe/README.md

 ```

 These two arguments specify where Stripe redirects the user upon completion or failure of the payment.
 Since integrating Strip into the
-backend to properly confirm payments are successful, I opted for a slightly hacky way of taking care of this.
+backend to properly confirm payments are successful is outside the scope of this project as I mentioned earlier, I opted for a slightly hacky way of taking care of this.

 Every time a POST request comes in for payment, a random number is generated as a token, and saved to the database alongside of the charge.